Download page Diagnostic Actions.

-- Under Diagnostics, select Take a thread dump in the Create Action window and click OK.
+- Under Diagnostics, select Take a thread dump in the Create Action pane and click OK.

 - Enter a name for the action, the number of samples to take and the interval between the thread dumps in milliseconds.
-If you want to mandate an approval before the thread dump action can be started, check the Require approval before executing this Action check box and enter the email address of the individual or group that is authorized to approve the action.
-See Actions Requiring Approval for more information.
+If you want to mandate an approval before the thread dump action can be started, check the Require approval before executing this Action checkbox and enter the email address of the individual or group that is authorized to approve the action.
+See Actions Requiring Approval.

 - Click OK.

 When a thread dump action is triggered by a backend discovery event, if the backend is not resolved quickly the policy will not start the thread dump.